sdziallas/comp55/docs/labs/13-Refact.md

 </code>|

-Most of the time you will have code at the beginning or the end of the curly braces that is in both sets of statements.
+Most of the time you will have code at the beginning or the end of the curly braces that are in both sets of statements.
 If it is the same at the beginning, take it out of the ```if``` statement, and then place it either before or after the if statement depending on where it's located.